nostradomus/atmega88-168-328_programmer_shield/README.md

 ### What’s on the board

 The board has been fit with a narrow 28-pin [ZIF](https://en.wikipedia.org/wiki/Zero_insertion_force) socket, which is wired up to be universal for several types of AVR's.
 On the boarder of the PCB, pin headers with double functionality have been mounted.
 Pins on the bottom-side to fit on the Arduino board, and feed-through female headers on the top for easy access of all Arduino connections.
-The push button, is connected to the reset lines of the AVR in the ZIF socket (and the ISPC on the shield) with a 10kΩ pull-up resistor.
+The push button, is connected to the reset lines of the AVR in the ZIF socket (and the ICSP on the shield) with a 10kΩ pull-up resistor.
 When the shield is cut correctly, the reset button for the underlying Arduino UNO should still be accessible.
 In order to make the Arduino Uno work as an ISP programmer a 10µF capacitor needs to be connected on its reset-line.
 Three LED’s are available to visualize the correct functionality of the programming procedure.
 An optional AVR ISP connector has been foreseen in order to use the shield as stand-alone with a commercial programmer.